Afghanistan, Ireland, Zimbabwe and Bangladesh failed to spring a surprise before bowing out in the group stage.

 A host team has yet to win the World Twenty20, but Sri Lanka hopes to end that jinx thanks to Mendis, Lasith Malinga, captain Mahela Jayawardene, Tillakaratne Dilshan and Kumar Sangakkara.

 Mendis missed the rain-shortened game against South Africa due to a side strain during his record-breaking performance against Zimbabwe.
+Coach Graham Ford said it would be a setback if Mendis could not recover for Thursday's match.

 "With the way he bowled and the x-factor he brings, it would be a big blow," Ford said.
 "In T20 cricket you want guys who can win matches on their own and he's one of those guys."